What Is Story Mapping? How Product Teams Move from User Journey to Ready Backlog

 What Agile Values and Principles does Story Mapping Support?

 You get the best results when you collaborate with a (future) user or a domain expert.
-Someone who is intimately familiar with the work that your application is to support and the problems it’s to solve.
+Someone intimately familiar with the work your application is to support and the problems it’s to solve.

-Using Story Mapping, it’s easy to respond to change.
-Because when you add a new user story, or you change or remove an existing one, it’s easy to spot what else needs to be added, changed, or removed.
+Using Story Mapping makes it easy to respond to change.
+Because when you add a new user story, or you change or remove an existing one, it’s easy to spot what else needs to be added, altered, or removed.

 Who Created Story Mapping?